Icon (character)

-Icon is a fictional superhero appearing in comic books published by DC Comics, one of the headline characters introduced by Milestone Media in the 1990s.
-A being from another planet, he has taken on the form of an African American man, and has abilities such as flight, super-strength, and invulnerability.
+Icon (Arnus; alias Augustus Freeman) is a fictional superhero appearing in comic books published by DC Comics, one of the headline characters introduced by Milestone Media in the 1990s.
+A being from another planet, he has taken on the form of an African-American man, and has abilities such as flight, super-strength, and invulnerability.
 He uses these in partnership with Rocket, a human teenager using his alien technology, to protect the people of the fictional city of Dakota.

 Publication history

 An original character from Milestone Comics, he was created by Dwayne McDuffie and M. D. Bright and first appeared in Icon #1 (May 1993).
 Although published and distributed by DC Comics, the Milestone titles took place in a different continuity.
 In addition to guest appearances in other titles, the character appeared monthly in his own series, until the Milestone imprint was discontinued in 1997.
 In 1994, the character was involved in Worlds Collide, a month-long crossover between Milestone and DC Comics' Superman titles.

 In the late 2000s, the Milestone Universe and characters were revived and merged into the DC Universe, as part of an agreement between DC Comics and Milestone Media.
 The merger treated the characters as new to the universe, ignoring the previous crossover.
-Icon, along with Shadow Cabinet, appeared in Justice League of America (vol. 2) #27, written by Dwayne McDuffie.
+Icon, along with Shadow Cabinet, appeared in Justice League of America (vol. 2) #27, written by McDuffie.

-Character biography
+Fictional character biography

 In 1839, an alien starliner malfunctioned and exploded, jettisoning a life-pod in the middle of a cotton field in the American South.
-The pod automatically altered the appearance of its passenger, named Arnus, to mimic the first sentient life-form who discovered him.
-That life-form was an enslaved black woman named Miriam, who saw the pod crash land and adopted Arnus as her son.
+The pod automatically alters the appearance of its passenger, Arnus, to mimic an enslaved black woman named Miriam, who witnesses the pod land on Earth and adopts Arnus as her son.

-In the present, Arnus is still alive.
-He did not age visibly beyond adulthood; to disguise this fact, he periodically assumes the identity of his own son.
-By the late 20th century, he is posing as Augustus Freeman IV, the great-grandson of his original human identity.
-Still marooned, Arnus/Freeman waits for Earth's technology to catch up to his lifepod's.
-Secretly possessing superpowers that belie his human appearance, he has always performed quiet acts of charity.

-However, when Freeman's house is broken into, he uses his powers for the first time in decades, an action witnessed by one of the intruders, Raquel Ervin, an idealistic teenage girl who was born in Paris Island, the poorest, most gang-ridden neighborhood in Dakota City.
-Her prospects seemed fairly bleak until this encounter with Freeman.
-After seeing Freeman use his powers, Raquel persuades him to become a superhero named Icon, with herself as his sidekick, Rocket.